 Sons of the Great Bear

 Westerns in East Germany?
-At first glance, it seems like an absurd proposition, but, in fact, DEFA made twelve of these films during their forty years of existence.
-While it is easy to laugh at the idea of Germans and Yugoslavians pretending to be American Indians, is it any worse than what Hollywood had to offer with the likes of Sal Mineo, Ricardo Montalban, Jeff Chandler, and Victor Jory?
-In fact, Gojko Mitic, who starred in 12 of DEFA’s westerns, was so well liked by Native Americans that he was made an honorary chief by the Sioux—an honor not likely to be bestowed on any of the American actors who specialized in Westerns.
+At first glance, it seems like an absurd proposition, but, in fact, DEFA made twelve of these films during its forty years of existence.
+While it’s easy to laugh at the idea of Germans and Yugoslavians pretending to be American Indians, is it any worse than what Hollywood had to offer with the likes of Sal Mineo, Ricardo Montalban, Jeff Chandler, and Victor Jory in similar roles?
+In fact, Gojko Mitic, who starred in 12 of DEFA’s Westerns, was so well liked by Native Americans that he was made an honorary chief by the Sioux—an honor not likely to be bestowed on any of the American actors who specialized in Westerns back then.

-By the last half of the sixties, the appreciation of westerns was waning in the United States.
-During the 1950s, they had been all the rage.
-Between 1950 and 1965, a staggering number of movies and television shows were produced, feeding the American public a constant stream of stories about the derring-do of the men of the old west.
+By the late 1960s, the appreciation of Westerns was waning in the United States.
+During the 1950s, they’d been all the rage.
+Between 1950 and 1965, a staggering number of movies and television shows were produced, feeding the American public a constant stream of stories about the derring-do of the men of the Old West.
 But the winds of change were upon us.
-The young people who had been spoon-fed shows such as Gunsmoke, Wanted Dead or Alive, Cheyenne, Sugarfoot, The Rifleman, and Rawhide were starting to learn the truth about America’s past, and it wasn’t pretty.
+American kids, who’d been spoon-fed TV shows such as Gunsmoke, Cheyenne, Sugarfoot, Tombstone Territory, The Life and Legend of Wyatt Earp, Wagon Train, The Rifleman, and Rawhide, were starting to learn the truth about America’s past, and it wasn’t pretty.
 What had once been seen as a tale of brave men and women fighting the elements and cut-throat savages to secure their place on earth was now recognized as a land grab by greedy white people at the expense of the Native Americans.
-While there had been films that were sympathetic to the American Indians (most notably, Cheyenne Autumn), they usually took the noble savage attitude and never question the free-for-all that was the colonization of the American West.
+While there had been films that were sympathetic to the American Indians (most notably, Cheyenne Autumn), they typically adopted the noble savage approach without questioning the free-for-all that was the colonization of the American West.

-East Germany’s fist attempt at a western was The Sons of the Great Bear (Die Söhne der großen Bärin), a co-production with Yugoslavia’s Bosna Films.
+East Germany’s first attempt at a western was The Sons of the Great Bear (Die Söhne der großen Bärin), a co-production with Yugoslavia’s Bosna Films.
 To play the lead, the Yugoslavian actor, Gojko Mitic, was chosen.
-Mitic had already made a name for himself as an actor/stuntman in several West German/Yugoslavian/Italian co-productions of films based on the novels of Karl May.
-May had never actually been to the American West, but that didn’t stop him from becoming the most popular writer of western fiction in Germany.
+Mitic had already made a name for himself as an actor/stuntman in several West German/Yugoslavian/Italian co-productions of films based on the novels of Karl May (May had never actually been to the American West, but that didn’t stop him from becoming the most popular writer of Westerns in Germany).

 The people at DEFA had no interest in filming the stories of Karl May.
 His work was seen as anti-socialistic and was closely associated with Adolf Hitler, who considered May one of Germany’s greatest writers.
 Instead, they chose the East German Author, Liselotte Welskopf-Henrich’s book The Sons of the Great Bear.
-Unlike the works of Karl May, which took most of their cues from James Fenimore Cooper, (an east coast American writer whose knowledge of the American frontier was almost as limited as May’s) the protagonists of Welskopf-Henrich’s works were sharply defined by the actual injustices faced by the Native Americans at the hands of the white settlers.
-Like May and Cooper, Welskopf-Henrich’s knowledge of the west was mostly garnered from books.
-But unlike May and Cooper, she did some serious research into the tribal customs of the Dakota Sioux.
+Unlike the works of Karl May, which took most of their cues from James Fenimore Cooper, the protagonists of Welskopf-Henrich’s works were sharply defined by the actual injustices faced by the Native Americans at the hands of the white settlers.
+Like May and Cooper, Welskopf-Henrich’s knowledge of the West was mostly garnered from books (although Cooper, at least, lived in a town that was close to the edge of the American frontier at the time).
+But, unlike May and Cooper, she did some serious research into the tribal customs of the Dakota Sioux.

-As is often the case with movie translations into books, Liselotte Welskopf-Henrich was not happy with the finished film and asked to have her name removed from the credits (it wasn’t).
+As is often the case with movie versions of books, the book’s author wasn’t happy with the finished film.
+Liselotte Welskopf-Henrich asked to have her name removed from the credits (it wasn’t).
 Nonetheless, the film was a huge hit.
-While Hollywood did eventually follow suit with films such as Soldier Blue and Little Big Man, it was too little too late.
+While Hollywood eventually followed suit with films such as Soldier Blue and Little Big Man, it was too little too late.
 The American public had been thoroughly indoctrinated to see the Indians as the bad guys and the cowboys as the good guys.
-Films that did not follow this formula didn’t stand a chance with the American public and westerns slowly started to disappear from U.S. cinemas just as the East Germany westerns (sometimes referred to as Osterns) were picking up speed.
+Films that did not follow this formula didn’t stand a chance with the American public, and Westerns slowly started to disappear from U.S. cinemas just as the East German Westerns (sometimes referred to as Osterns) were picking up speed.
 The Sons of the Great Bear is not the best of these, but it was the first and helped create a new career for Gojko Mitic.
-Mitic continued working after the wall came down, returning to the stories of Karl May as “Winnetou,” May’s most popular character, in a series of TV movies.
+Mitic continued working after the Wall came down, returning to the stories of Karl May as “Winnetou” (May’s most popular character) in a series of TV movies.

 2 thoughts on “Sons of the Great Bear